Early Childhood Services

 This initiative encourages early childhood experts – including practitioners in early care and education, primary health care, early intervention, child welfare and mental health – to work together with children and their families.
 Early screenings check developmental progress and can uncover potential developmental delays.
 If a child’s screening result shows risk, families and providers will be in a better position to pursue more in-depth evaluation, which is the first step toward getting help for a child who might need it.

-For example, today's autism data release from the Centers for Disease Control and Prevention shows most children with Autism Spectrum Disorder (ASD) are diagnosed after age 4, even though ASD can be diagnosed as early as age 2.
+For example, today's screening and diagnosis from the Centers for Disease Control and Prevention shows most children with Autism Spectrum Disorder (ASD) are diagnosed after age 4, even though ASD can be diagnosed as early as age 2.
 Early identification that leads to early access to services is the most powerful tool available right now to make a difference in the lives of children.

 Birth to 5: Watch Me Thrive! resources include: